-I have been the Director of Secondary School Placement at Rippowam Cisqua School for 17 years and throughout my tenure, I’ve had the great pleasure of watching hundreds of students find just the right school and return to Rippowam Cisqua to share their experiences.
+At Rippowam Cisqua School, we’ve had the great pleasure of watching hundreds of students find just the right school and return to Rippowam Cisqua to share their experiences.
 While the outcome is always a happy one, the process can be a bit daunting for some families.
-Admittedly, there are a lot of misconceptions when it comes to K–8/9 schools and secondary school placemen.
+Admittedly, there are a lot of misconceptions when it comes to K–8/9 schools and secondary school placement.
 These misconceptions are mostly

 Myth #1: My child will have no day school option.

 Some parents fear that boarding school will be the only option for students who attend a K-8/9 school.
 Not true.
 Here’s why:

 - Schools are designed to grow enrollment in high school to add new people and fresh ideas to the cultural mix.
 This is especially true for independent schools who pride themselves on creating diverse environments and building strong communities.

 - Not all students who attend a K-12 school in middle school stay for high school.
 It may be typical, but families are free to choose the right educational experience for their child.
 The need to switch schools may be driven by a family move, changes in the child’s social experience or a desire for a different or more challenging environment.

 - The typical entry year for day schools is ninth grade although many day schools accept students in the tenth grade.
 The typical entry year for boarding schools is tenth grade although many boarding schools accept students in ninth.
 When applying in an atypical year, there may be less open seats, but there are also fewer applicants for the upper grades.
 But more often the driving factor for admission is what an individual school needs to complement its current student body.